 The U-Shaped Pregnancy pillow is currently on sale for £27.50.

-*Disclaimer: This product was sent to me by Pregnancy Pillows in return for a review containing my honest opinion.
+*Note: This product was sent to me by Pregnancy Pillows in return for an honest review.